dotku/pen/README.md

 1. CMS, you can publish your content with this program.
 2. ECommerce, you can also use this program to sale your product or service.

+## Contributing

+Welcome to contribute to this project in any kind of forms, code, promiting, or etc.